dimaga/drlnd-p1-navigation/Report.md

 Noisy networks add random generators inside their layers, as described in https://arxiv.org/pdf/1706.10295.pdf

 The idea is to substitude the &epsilon;-greedy policy, which uses an external random number generator for explorations, with random noise, generated from the network.
 The amount of random noise is also controlled by trainable network parameters.
-Therefore, neural network decides by itself how much it needs exploration over exploitation.
+Therefore, the neural network decides by itself how much it needs exploration over exploitation.
 The network may potentially explore with more complex and meaningful action sequences than those produced by a uniform random generator.

-Noisy networks agent is implemented in ```NoisyDistributedDuelingQNetwork``` class of _Navigation.ipynb_, where network configuraiton is defined in _NoisyDistributedDuelingQNetwork_ class.
+My noisy networks agent is implemented in ```NoisyDistributedDuelingQNetwork``` class of _Navigation.ipynb_, where network configuraiton is defined in _NoisyDistributedDuelingQNetwork_ class.
 Two layers of the network, closer to the output are replaced with their noisy counterparts.
 I tried to make all the layers noisy, but the network stopped learning in that case.

 ### Plots of Rewards